How to Use Coffee Grounds for Plants: UK Expert Guide 2025

 Mixing with Potting Compost:

-- Peace lilies: Love the slight acidity
+- Peace lilies: Appreciate the slight acidity

 - Pothos: Benefit from improved soil aeration

-- Rubber plants: Appreciate the slow-release nitrogen
+- Rubber plants: Respond to slow-release nitrogen

-- Fiddle leaf figs: Respond well to monthly coffee tea treatments
+- Fiddle leaf figs: Respond well to monthly coffee tea

 Plants That Love Coffee Grounds: